joelparkerhenderson/maturity-models/examples/infrastructure_as_code/infrastructure_as_code_maturity_model_by_joel_parker_henderson.md

 * The approach to IaC is orchestral and environmentatlly aware.
 The orchestral approach focuses on why the configuration should be a certain way in consideration of all the co-relationships and co-dependencies of multiple applications running on the same infrastructure typically found in production.

 * IaC proponents optimize success in cross-functional areas, such as Cost (reduction), Speed (execution), and Risk (mitigation).
 The optimization includes data for cost/benefit of faster deployments, risk/reward of security verifications, etc. The optimization also includes strategic look-ahead to drive organizational investment in these cross-functional areas.

+* Application planning includes design for self-optimization and/or self-healing.

 <b>Examples:</b>